-In 2024, 68.841 thousand Brazilians had their Italian citizenship recognized.
-The data is part of a total of 113.221 citizenships granted to descendants of Italians living abroad, according to a survey by Istat, and released this week, as per the Il Sole 24 Ore .
+In 2024, 68.841 Brazilians had their Italian citizenship recognized.
+This figure is part of a total of 113.221 citizenships granted to descendants of Italians residing abroad, according to a survey by Istat, released this week.
+Il Sole 24 Ore .

-In total, 340.297 people obtained the Italian citizenship, 126.299 of which were outside Italy.
-Most of the citizenships abroad were obtained by jus sanguinis (blood right), mainly to descendants of emigrants in South America.
+In total, 340.297 people obtained Italian citizenship, with 126.299 of them obtained outside of Italy.
+The majority of citizenships obtained abroad were through [various means/methods]. jus sanguinis (blood right), mainly to descendants of emigrants in South America.

 Recognition by descent